Please note that this program is now closed and is not accepting additional students. You may be interested in this other program:

 When class is over, and on weekends, students can look forward to various Summer College trips and activities.
 Check out our Campus Activities page for more information!

-Students will be able to tour the Carrier Dome as well as the Carmelo Anthony center to gain an inside look to see how skills learned in the classroom are used around campus.
+Students will be able to tour the Carrier Dome, the kitchens in Falk College, as well as the Carmelo Anthony center to gain an inside look to see how skills learned in the classroom are used around campus.